Table of Contents

 Unlike chronic hepatitis B, anti-hepatitis C drugs are mainly aimed at viral eradication rather than suppression.

 In acute hepatitis C, antiviral therapy is indicated if there is persistent viremia after 12 weeks of initial seroconversion; interferon α-2b produces ~ 95 % rate of clearance of HCV, as compared to spontaneous clearance (15—30 %).

-In chronic hepatitis C, a combination therapy of once weekly pegylated interferon and daily oral ribavirin is the standard treatment; monotherapy with either of the two is less effective.
+In chronic hepatitis C, combination therapy of once-weekly pegylated interferon and daily oral ribavirin is the standard treatment; monotherapy with either of the two is less effective.
 In chronic hepatitis C, HCV genotypes 2 or 3, the absence of cirrhosis of the liver and low pre-treatment HCV RNA levels are associated with a favorable response.

 Patients infected with hepatitis C genotype 1 are treated with a protease inhibitor (telaprevir or boceprevir) in addition to interferon alfa and ribavirin.